forta-network/docs/docs/scanner-quickstart.md

 Successfully initialized at /yourname/.forta
 ```

-This is the value that will be registered in the scan node registry smart contract.
+This is the value that will be registered in the scan node registry smart contract (as `uint256`).
 If you need to find out your address later again, you can run `forta account address`.

 !!! note "Forta Directory"
     By default, the forta directory is located in `~/.forta`.
 If you would like to use a different directory, either set the $FORTA_DIR env var or provide the `--dir` flag to every command.
 Init command will initialize your Forta configuration and key to this directory.